lpgc-dev/pkg-pdf-generator/README.md

 - `displayNames`: reference to the JSON data.
 For example, ["attendeeName"] will refer to JSON data.

 - `itemsPerRow`: The number of signature items to display per row.

+- `attendeeType`: A boolean value to display the attendee type.

 ### Array